PrakashMohit/AI_Agent-Whisper-Piper/README.md

 # AI_Agent-Whisper-Maya-1
-Created an AI AGENT which uses whisper  stt and maya tts locally along with ollama to provide an assistant behaviour vocally.
+Created an AI AGENT which uses whisper STT and Maya TTS locally along with Ollama to provide an assistant behaviour vocally.

+Update --->
+I am using Piper TTS as i dont have GPU or Collab Pro